20 Examples of Big Data in Healthcare and Key Improvements They Bring

 20 Examples of Big Data in Healthcare and Improvements It Brings

-The healthcare industry generates vast volumes of data daily.
+The healthcare industry generates a vast amount of data daily.
 Collecting and analyzing it helps prevent future health issues, boost administrative tasks, and improve patient outcomes.
-As a result, healthcare vendors turn to software development companies with experience in handling Big data in healthcare to find ways to leverage everything the technology offers.
+As a result, healthcare vendors turn to software development companies with experience handling big data in healthcare to find ways to bring forward everything the technology offers.

 Big data analytics is currently booming.
-For example, Statista indicates that the Big Data market is valued at $70 billion and is expected to reach $103 billion by 2027.
-In such a case, we need to have an in-depth look at the Big Data in healthcare phenomenon and explore 20 distinct instances of improvements it brings.
+For example, Statista indicates the Big data market to be valued at $70 billion and is expected to reach $103 billion by 2027.
+In such a case, we need to have an in-depth look at the big data in health care phenomenon and explore 20 distinct examples of big data analytics and the improvements they bring.

 The Essentials of Big Data in Healthcare

-While we have seen the prospects of Big Data in the healthcare market in general, there is a similar growth trend for healthcare Big Data analytics (see Fig. 1).
+While we saw the prospects of the market in general, there is a similar growth tendency for healthcare big data analytics.

 Global healthcare big data analytics market